shivansh1012/VideoHub/README.md

 # VideoHub
-VideoHub is a platfrom to watch videos, get recommendations related to videos and searching any videos.
+VideoHub - watch videos, get recommendations and search any videos.

 ## Tech Used
 ExpressJS - Server
 ReactJS   - Frontend
 MongoDB   - Database
-Python    - Automation to create thumbnails and add data to database of videos in a folder
+Python    - Automated Code to create thumbnails and add data to database of videos in a folder

 ## Getting Started